 This method involves rotating the work-piece next to a rotating cutting tool.
 It is often done on lathe machines.
 Types of turning to the machine include taper turning, straight turning, threads, and external grooving.

 The method cuts off excess material using a plasma torch and can be used on a variety of materials including steel.

-Other processes used in CNC Machining include broaching, sawing, grinding, lapping, honing, electric discharge machining, wire EDM, sinker EDM and water jet cutting.
+Other processes used in CNC Machining include broaching, sawing, grinding, lapping, honing, electric discharge machining, wire EDM, sinker EDM, and water jet cutting.

-Turning operations in a CNC machine are performed by rotating the work-piece and using a cutting tool while milling is done by rotating the cutting tool on a stationery work-piece.
+Turning operations in a CNC machine are performed by rotating the work-piece and using a cutting tool while milling is done by rotating the cutting tool on a stationary work-piece.
 Turning is preferred when creating parts that have cylindrical or symmetrical features.
 It can be very efficient when running high volume production on a CNC lathe.
 One may add a bar feeder to automate the process and reduce manual activity by the operator.

 Milling is preferred when a part does not have any important cylindrical features.
-On a 4 to 5 axis machine, it is easy to rotate a work piece on automatically for more complex shapes and contours.
+On a 4 to 5 axis machine, it is easy to rotate a workpiece on automatically for more complex shapes and contours.

 CNC Machining involves removing material layers at a time and can allow for many different materials to be used with few limitations.
 Also, because it is computer controlled, it can only withstand very precise tolerances.
 Injection molding, on the other hand, involves injecting material into a mold by melting the stock material and forcing it into the mold at high pressure.
 It is then ejected from the mold.

 CNC Machining allows an engineer to have more flexibility in their design.
 It is easy to create features with machining that could be quite difficult or costly in injection molding.
 Some of the designs include large walls with no drafts and overhangs.